I Dig Everything

-"I Dig Everything" is a single by English singer-songwriter David Bowie.
+"I Dig Everything" is a single by the English singer-songwriter David Bowie.
 It was his final single for Pye Records, released on 19 August 1966.
 The track was originally demoed with Bowie's then-band, the Buzz, but producer Tony Hatch was unhappy with their efforts and replaced them with session players.
 It is a pop song that musically and lyrically reflected the mid-1960s Swinging London era.
 The single was another commercial failure and resulted in the label dropping him.
 The original recording was included on the Early On (1964–1966) compilation in 1991.

 Scottish trio 1-2-3 (later Clouds) performed the song during their live sets in the spring of 1967, becoming one of the first Bowie songs to be covered.
-After unexpectedly reviving the song live in 2000, Bowie re-recorded it in 2000 for the Toy project, which was initially shelved and released posthumously in 2021.
+After reviving the song live in 2000, Bowie re-recorded it in 2000 for the Toy project, which was initially shelved and released posthumously in 2021.
 The remake abandoned the original's production, becoming a guitar-driven rocker.